IndiePass/indiepass-android/README.md

 - Push notifications: receive push notifications if you have an account on https://indigenous.realize.be

-Note: Checkin and Geocache are experimental and pass on all information into a Geo URI in the checkin property, e.g.
+Note: Checkin, Geocache and Venue are experimental and pass on all information into a Geo URI in the geo property, e.g.

 ```
 geo:51.5258325,-0.1359825,0.0;name=london;url=https://hwclondon.co.uk